 4.14 The Battle of Blair Mountain in August 1921.

-However, trouble was again brewing in West Virginia with growing conflict between the UMWA and the mine owners and Sheriff Don Chafin of Logan County who were determined to keep out the union.
-Led by socialist activists Frank Keeney and Fred Mooney, UMWA District 17 sought a collective bargaining agreement with the mine owners.
+However, trouble was again brewing in West Virginia with the growing conflict between the UMWA and the mine owners and Sheriff Don Chafin of Logan County who were determined to keep out the union.
+Led by socialist activists Frank Keeney, Bill Blizzard and Fred Mooney, the leaders of UMWA District 17 sought a collective bargaining agreement with the mine owners.
 When this was rejected in early 1920, a strike commenced all across the Logan, Mingo and the Williamson coal fields.

 The mine owners began to evict the miners from the company houses and were met with fierce resistance.
 It came to a head on the 19th May 1920, when Baldwin-Felts gunmen arrived in the small “free town” of Matewan in Mingo County to evict some families.
 The Sheriff of Matewan, Sid Hatfield along with Mayor Cabell Testerman and a local group of armed miners challenged and confronted the Baldwin-Felts gunmen on the street in the middle of the town.

 The Baldwin-Felts group included Arthur Felts and C. B Cunningham, both of whom had used a machine gun placed on what became known as the “Death Special” on a union encampment in Ludlow in April 1914 in which miners were killed and wounded.
 In the showdown which followed, ten people lay dead on the street.
 Mayor Testerman and two miners along with two Baldwin Felts brothers and five of their guards/detectives were shot dead.